gidztech/vrt-examples/README.md

 This repository provides example usages of different open-source VRT libraries and frameworks available to use.

-All examples use the same base project, a locally served copy of the [React TodoMVC](http://todomvc.com/examples/react/#/) project.
+All examples use the same base project, a locally served React component for the UI unit tests and copy of the [React TodoMVC](http://todomvc.com/examples/react/#/) project for the end-to-end tests.

 Instructions for running tests and configurations are provided in each example.